dbmdz/solr-ocrhighlighting/docs/index.md

-This Solr plugin lets you put word-level OCR text into one or more of you documents' fields and then allows you to obtain structured highlighting data with the text and its position on the page at query time.
-All this without having to store the OCR data in the index itself, but at arbitrary external locations instead:
+This Solr plugin lets you put word-level OCR text into one or more of you documents' fields and then allows you to obtain structured highlighting data with the text and its position on the page at query time:

 ```json
 {